jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (5) Within 3 months after—the objector shall serve on the Commissioner, by delivery to the National Office of the Inland Revenue Department at Wellington or to such other address as the Commissioner has given notice of to the objector for the purpose, a notice in the prescribed form of the objector's points of objection.
   (a) the date of the objector's giving notice under subsection (2)﻿(a) or subsection (3)﻿(a), where it is the objector who requires or desires the Commissioner to state a case for the opinion of the High Court; or
   (b) the date of the objector's giving notice in relation to the objection under section 134, where it is the Commissioner who determines or desires under subsection (2)﻿(b) or subsection (3)﻿(b) of this section to state a case for the opinion of the High Court,—
-(6) The points of objection shall state, with sufficient particularity so as to fairly inform the Commissioner and the court,—
+(6) The points of objection shall state, with sufficient particularity so as to fairly advise the Commissioner and the court,—
   (a) the facts upon which the objector relies in support of the objection; and (b) the propositions of law (if any) on which the objector relies in support of the objection; and (c) the issues which the objector considers require to be determined by the court.